Dhruv-saxena-25/FastAPI/notes.md

 }
 ```
 - **Role in FastAPI:** The web server listens on a port (e.g., 8000) and routes incoming HTTP requests to the ASGI layer.

+2) ASGI (Asynchronous Server Gateway Interface):

+- **Purpose:** Bridges the web server and the application code, handling the lifecycle of each request.

+- **Why ASGI:** It is the asynchronous evolution of WSGI (Web Server Gateway Interface), designed to handle long-lived connections like WebSockets alongside regular HTTP traffic.

+### Flow (from above image):

+* Receives the incoming HTTP request.

+* Converts it into a structured format that the FastAPI application can understand.

+* Passes it to the API code for processing.

+* Collects the response and sends it back to the web server for final delivery to the client.

+* **Benefits:** Non-blocking, scalable, and allows background tasks and real-time functionality.

 # Fast API vs. Flask